The Cairngorms Up-Close: Gallery

 Where and when encountered: Abernethy Forest on 28 October 2021

-Cooley spruce galls (Adelges cooleyi)
+Cooley spruce gall (Adelges cooleyi)

 Adelges cooleyi